A class of generalized fully nonlinear curvature flows and its applications: estimate

 which illustrates that

 So,

 This in conjunction with the $C^{0}, C^{1}$ estimates, we have

 for some positive constants $c_{1},c_{2},c_{3}$.
 Then, we see that $\chi(x,t)$ is uniformly bounded from above.
-Hence, the upper bound of $\sigma_{k}$ is obtained. \end{proof} \begin{lem} Supposing $1\leq k < n-1$, $k$ is an integer.
+Hence, the upper bound of $\sigma_{k}$ is obtained. \end{proof} We are in a position to derive the upper bound of the principal curvatures for $1\leq k < n-1$. \begin{lem} Supposing $1\leq k < n-1$, $k$ is an integer.
 Let $M_{t}$ be a smooth and strictly convex solution satisfying the flow \eqref{xOrflow}.
 Suppose $f, \varphi, G$ be smooth and positive functions satisfying the assumptions of Theorem \ref{main*} and ${\bf A}$.
 Then

 where $\hat{C}$ is a positive constant independent of $t$. \end{lem} \begin{proof} Suppose the spatial maximum of the maximum eigenvalue of the matrix $\{\frac{w^{ij}}{h}\}$ is attained at $\tilde{x}_{2}\in \sn$.
 By a rotation, we may assume $\{w_{ij}(\tilde{x}_{2},t)\}$ is diagonal, and the maximum eigenvalue of the matrix $\{\frac{w^{ij}}{h}\}$ at $(\tilde{x}_{2},t) $ is $\frac{w^{11}}{h}(\tilde{x}_{2},t)$.
 So, at $\tilde{x}_{2}$, we have